- End of 2nd Half

 Everton - Crystal Palace

-Premier League – Follow the Football match between Everton and Crystal Palace live with Eurosport.
+Follow the Premier League live Football match between Everton and Crystal Palace with Eurosport.
 The match starts at 12:30 on 8 February 2020.
-Our live coverage lets you follow all the key moments as they happen.

 Tickets: Barclays Premier League official site